 MCPHub sits as a transparent reverse proxy in front of your MCP servers.
 Zero changes required to existing infrastructure.

 Point your MCP clients to MCPHub's transparent proxy.
-Zero changes to your existing servers required.
+Zero changes to existing servers.
+Every call is logged automatically.

 Request flow